klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.accounts.md

 '0x2c7536E3605D9C16a7a3D7b1898e529396a65c23'
 ```

-## combineSignatures
+## combineSignatures <a id="combinesignatures"></a>

 ```javascript
 caver.klay.accounts.combineSignatures(rawTransactions)
 ```

-Combines all RLP encoded transaction strings into a single RLP encoded transaction string.
-The RLP encoded transaction strings that you want to combine must all be RLP encoded signed transaction strings that have signed the same transaction.
+Combines the array of RLP encoded transaction strings into a single RLP encoded transaction string.
+RLP encoded transaction string that you want to combine must all have signed the same transaction.

-combineSignatures removes duplicate signatures or feePayerSignatures and returns a result.
+combineSignatures removes duplicates in signatures or feePayerSignatures.

 **NOTE** `caver.klay.accounts.combineSignatures` is supported since caver-js [v1.2.0](https://www.npmjs.com/package/caver-js/v/1.2.0).